Last Updated on July 12, 2023

 3.Take in live music, and cinema, in the open air

-In 2021, the free cinema screenings at La Villette run from July 16th through August 22nd.
+In 2023, the free cinema screenings at La Villette run from July 19th through August 20th.
 See more about this year’s movie lineup here.
-This year, due to health and safety restrictions and in light of the coronavirus crisis, the event requires reservations to control crowds.

 4. Eat some delicious street food & ice cream– or stage a riverside picnic